FrancescoVIncelli/Hand_Networks/README.md

 ├── README.md                   - Installation and execution procedures, description of code modules and ouput ├── data/
-│   ├── nodePos.mat             - Contains the pixel positions of the electrodes used to plot graph │   ├── S001R03.edf             - Contains dataset of open and close left or right fist (LHM, RHM) │   ├── S001R04.edf             - Contains dataset of imagine opening and closing left or right fist (LHI, RHI) │   ├── S001R07.edf             - Contains dataset of open and close left or right fist (LHM, RHM)
+│   ├── nodePos.mat             - Contains the pixel positions of the electrodes used to plot graph │   ├── locations.mat           - Contains the variables for measurement systems of 64 channel data format │   ├── S001R03.edf             - Contains dataset of open and close left or right fist (LHM, RHM) │   ├── S001R04.edf             - Contains dataset of imagine opening and closing left or right fist (LHI, RHI) │   ├── S001R07.edf             - Contains dataset of open and close left or right fist (LHM, RHM)